thejasonlee/twitter_clone/README.md

 - Use github to asynchronously managing the code base: https://github.com/jasonweidner/twitter_clone
 - Two out of four team members are located in US time zone while two are located in Asia/Pacific region - may be possible to progress around the clock.

-## Accomodating the skills across the team
+## Accomodating the skillsets across the team
 - Choose a technology stack that is as simple as possible but not simpler than what is needed (Flask vs Django/Rails/Springboot)
 - Choose a technology stack that leverages the interests and existing skills of the team (Python vs Ruby/Java)
-- Choose a project concept that is as simple as possible but not simpler than what is needed to meet project objectives
+- Most members have limited experience in web development and using frameworks.
 - We discussed the possibility of a Covid-related app, but decided against it because of the challenges associated with data mining/scraping data from existing sources.
-- Distribute user stories among team members according to their knowledge, skill and previous experience.
+- Distribute user stories among team members according to their knowledge, skill and web development experience.

 # Development method
 We will use a Scrum process with 3 week sprints, with standups weekly.
 While 1 week between standups is a long time, we will be sure to communicate with one another asynchronously to overcome roadblocks.
 At the end of the sprint, we will review the progress for each sprint with a sprint retrospective to assess sprint sizing and story definitions going forward.
 These reviews may occur asynchronously to accomodate the global distribution of team members.